RatanKarna/RatanKarna/README.md

 - 👋 Hi, I’m @RatanKarna
 - 👀 I’m interested in Type design
-- 🌱 I’m currently learning to mapp unicode characters into a usable webfont
+- 🌱 I’m currently learning to map unicode characters into a usable webfont
 - 💞️ I’m looking to collaborate on Aasha (My upcoming Devanagari font)
 - 📫 How to reach me rtn.krn@gmail.com